• Skip to primary navigation

 • 3 tablespoons real butter or coconut butter/oil to keep it dairy-free

-• 1 - 1 ½ cups fresh grapefruit juice juice of two large grapefruits—see note
+• 1 cup fresh grapefruit juice (about ¼ liter) juice of two large grapefruits—see note

 Instructions

-• Add the rhubarb and chosen fruits (apples, pears, apricots, or strawberries) and coat with your choice of sweetener (maple syrup, Stevia, or Monkfruit sweetener).
+• Add the rhubarb and coat with your choice of sweetener (maple syrup, coconut sugar, Stevia, or monk fruit sweetener).
+Stir in the grapefruit juice.

-• Cook for about 5 minutes to allow the fruits to break down, stirring occasionally.
-While stirring, break down the bigger pieces of fruit with a wooden spoon.
+• Cook for about 5 minutes to allow the rhubarb to break down, stirring occasionally.
+While stirring, break down the bigger pieces with a wooden spoon.

-• Taste and add more sweetener if you prefer a sweeter compote.
+• Taste and add more sweetener if you prefer a sweeter rhubarb compote.

-• Then reduce the heat to low and simmer gently for about 25 to 30 minutes, pot half-covered, or until the rhubarb and other chosen fruits have nearly broken down.
+• Then reduce the heat to low and simmer gently for about 25 to 30 minutes, pot half-covered, or until the rhubarb has nearly broken down.
 Stir occasionally.

 • Enjoy immediately or allow to cool slightly before storing the compote in tightly sealed jars.